 12257/12258 Yeshwantpur – Kochuveli – Yeshwantpur Garib Rath Express (SWR)

-Runs Yeshwantpur – Banaswadi – Hosur – Dharmapuri – Salem – Kottayam.
+Runs Yeshwantpur – Banaswadi – Hosur – Dharmapuri – Salem – Kottayam – Kochuveli

-The most “Premium” train on the route, fully Air Conditioned with only AC 3 Tier coaches which do have Side Middle Berths.
+The most “Premium” train on the route until the Humsafar showed up.
+Fully Air Conditioned with only AC 3 Tier coaches which do have Side Middle Berths.
 Bedrolls have to be bought on the train for Rs 25 and have to be returned.
 Fares are 30% less than regular express trains.
-My personal favorite.

 Tip: Waiting Lists upto 100 will get confirmed.

 Composition: 16 Garib Rath AC 3 tier, 02 Generator Cars.
 (No sleeper or general coaches) Link: KJM WDM3A.

 Route and Stoppages: Banaswadi, Hosur, Dharmapuri, Salem, Erode, Coimbatore, Palakkad, Thrissur, Aluva, Ernakulam Town, Kottayam, Changanasseri, Chengannur, Mavelikara, Kayamkulam, Kollam.

 16525/16526 Kanyakumari – Bangalore City – Kanyakumari “Island” Express (Daily) (SWR)